polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 }
 ```

-Then you would be able to sign transactions off-chain, and this is good for **DEVELOPMENT only**.
+Then you would be able to sign transactions, and this is good for **DEVELOPMENT only**.

 ### Add an App Subkey via CLI

+In a more realistic setting, after setting up your substrate node, you can add a new app subkey via
+the command line interface as followed.

 ```bash
 # Generate a new account